jackdando/Book-notes/README.md

 Anderson f23 A peoples army mutiny / refusal to obey orders not so much due to want of discipline but their belief in the "centrality of contract in popular understandings of the legitimate exercise of authority"  Mil officials who failed to live up to contractual obligations food equipment or tenure nullified any expectation of obedience.
 The right to wtihhold labor when paymasters and commissaries were unable to fulfill duties
 Intro f32 Kenneth McCreedy Palladium of liberty: The american militia system 1815-1861" Mark Pitcavage "An equitable burden: the decline of state militias 1783-1858" militia decline, individual responsibility.
-The voted on who could join and detailed election procedures for NCOs and Os
+The voted on who could join and detailed election procedures for NCOs and Os ch1f11 volunteer companies made their own bylaws and sometimes made rules against profanity and drinking.
+Conliffe Soldiers and Civs the matial spirit in america 2nd ed p 215-219, Thomas Vardell "Address, on the presentaiton of a pair of silver pitchers by the moultrie guards 26th July 1844."
+Edward McCrady Sr. Collections

 Once an eagle